 The spacescraft shifted sideways under them.

 “Tarron.
-Look at me.
-Look at me!”
+Look at me.”

 “Control your feelings.”

-“This is not the end of it.”
+“This is not over.”

 “Daz?
 Aronna?”
 Jarill asked.